How to Use Essential Oils for Healthy Skin

 If you have combination skin (oily on the forehead, nose and chin area, and normal or dry elsewhere), use oils for oily skin on the greasy areas and oils for normal skin on the rest of the face.

 You can use either clay or oatmeal which are ideal for any face mask.
-If you use powdered clay, mix it into a paste with a hot water.
+If you use powdered clay, mix it into a paste with a hot water (read more about clay in my previous article how to use clay for body detox and great skin).
 Cool and then add yogurt for a smoother consistency.
 Alternatively, you can use finely ground oatmeal mixed into a paste and leave to cool.
 Add 15 drops of essential oils to suit your skin type per cupful of paste.
 Apply the mixture on your face, leave to dry slightly and then sponge off.
-If you have particularly dry or sensitive skin, add one tablespoon of evening primrose base oil for a more moisturising mask.
+If you have particularly dry or sensitive skin, add one tablespoon of evening primrose base oil for a more moistening mask.
 Avoid the eye area when applying.

 If you want a soothing steam add five drops of chamomile or lavender essential oil, or for a stimulating steam use peppermint, thyme or rosemary.
 You can use comfrey or fennel essential oils for their healing properties.